How to Choose a Realtor to Sell Your Home

 But a good agent will show you proof.

-Now’s the time to revisit the criteria that are critical when deciding which agent to choose.
+Now’s the time to revisit the criteria that are critical when deciding who to sell with.

 Do they have the right experience?
 Did they show you recent homes they’ve sold in your area that are similar to yours — where they were the listing agent?
 That’s what counts.
 They don’t need a long list of sales in your area.
 But they should have at least a few closed listings that show they’ve successfully sold homes like yours.